 Leon tells you that the only things standing between the good guys and the restoration of Hollow Bastion are the Heartless and Nobodies.
 He points both out from the Bailey, and we get our establishing shot of Villain’s Vale.
 Leon calls Villain’s Vale as one of the big problems stalling the restoration of Hollow Bastion, though he offers no explanation as to why.
 Remember: Pete and Maleficent just got back.
 He probably means that the Heartless are hanging out there, but I can’t help but it hear it like Leon has a problem with zoning regulations.

 There are only two ways to explain the scene: either a writer got confused about when Pete got back, or we’re supposed to be looking at Pete’s army.
 Oh, didn’t I mention that Pete’s army is in this shot?
-Well maybe that’s because the shot doesn’t focus on them, and they’re so poorly detailed (especially on the PS2) that not only have most KH fans I’ve talked to not realized they were in this shot, even though there are tens of thousands of Heartless in this shot.
+Well maybe that’s because the shot doesn’t focus on them, and they’re so poorly detailed (especially on the PS2 and a CRT) that not only have most KH fans I’ve talked to not realized they were in this shot, even though there are tens of thousands of Heartless in this shot.
 The shot is that bad.

 And it’s a shame, because our first sight of Pete’s army could have been pretty impressive: an striking, black, writhing lake that fills the canyon cut around the Vale.
 It would be terrifying if it… actually looked like what it was supposed to represent, which it does not.
 It looks like a series of black textures on the ground.
 By the time you notice them, the shot cuts away.